Febatera7/dividers-primenumbers-calculator/Readme.md

-# Framework
+# Dividers and Prime Numbers Calculator
- A Rest Node.js API with some calculator features and automated testing.
+ A Rest Node.js API with some divisor calculations and which of these divisors are prime numbers.